Natalya Estemirova: Assassination

 Estemirova was abducted on 15 July 2009 from her home in Grozny, Chechnya.
-According to Tanya Lokshina of the Moscow bureau of Human Rights Watch, unknown individuals abducted Estemirova near her house in Grozny at around 8:30 a.m.
+According to Tanya Lokshina of the Moscow bureau of Human Rights Watch, an unknown group of individuals abducted Estemirova near her house in Grozny at around 8:30 a.m.
 Her colleagues raised an alert when she did not come to a planned meeting and went to her home, found witnesses and questioned them.
-Two witnesses reportedly saw Estemirova being pushed into a car shouting that she was being abducted.
+Two witnesses reportedly saw Estemirova being forced into a car while shouting that she was being abducted.
 Lokshina said Estemirova was abducted as she was working on "extremely sensitive" cases of human rights abuses in Chechnya.
 Lokshina said that she had been targeted for her professional activities.
-Human Rights Watch had demanded to the Kremlin and Ramzan Kadyrov that Estemirova be returned home safely.
+Human Rights Watch had demanded the Kremlin and Ramzan Kadyrov to return Estemirova home safely.

 Vladimir Markin, press secretary for the investigative committee of the Prosecutor General of Russia, said a body of a woman with bullet wounds in the head and chest was found at 4:30 p.m. in woodland 100 m away from the federal road "Kavkaz" near the village of Gazi-Yurt, Ingushetia.
 Investigators found items belonging to Estemirova in the purse of the woman.
 These items were a passport, an ID of the Chechnya expert for the Human Rights Commissioner of Russia and the mandate of the penitentiary supervision public committee.